Colonoscopies Upset Your Microbiome

 Probiotic supplements like Dr. Ohhira’s Original Formula are a good choice for improving digestive health before and after your next Colonoscopy!

-Polyethylene glycol (PEG) is one of the most commonly used agents to clean out the bowel prior to a colonoscopy.
-Fecal samples for microbiome analysis were collected from a group of patients 1 week before, the day of the colonoscopy after completion of the PEG bowel prep procedure, and again 30-days later.
-The results revealed that PEG bowel cleansing resulted in long-lasting changes in the microbiome.
-One month later, the participants in the study were found to have a significant decrease in beneficial strains of Lactobacilli and a significant increase Proteobacteria, which can cause diarrhea.v
+Polyethylene glycol (PEG) is a commonly used agent to clean out the bowel prior to a colonoscopy.
+Studies have revealed that PEG bowel cleansing results in long-lasting disruption in the microbiome.
+In one study, one month following a colonoscopy, the participants were found to have a significant decrease in beneficial strains of Lactobacilli and a significant increase Proteobacteria, which can cause diarrhea.vii

-Post-Colonoscopy Infections 100 x Higher Than Previously Thought
+Post-Colonoscopy Infections Up To 100x Higher Than Previously Thought

-Results of a study published in the May 18, 2018 issue of the medical journal GUT reported that the rates of infections following a colonoscopies that are performed at ambulatory surgery centers (ASCs) were more than 100 times higher than expected.vi
+A study published in the May 2018 reported that the rates of infections following a colonoscopy performed at ambulatory surgery centers (ASCs) were more than 100 times higher than expected.viii

 ASCs are outpatient facilities where patients can have minor procedures performed without going into a hospital.
 ASCs have been around for several decades, but their popularity has increased greatly in recent years as patients have looked for less expensive and more convenient alternatives to traditional hospital settings.